modelyst/dbgen/docs/tutorial/io_etl_step_complex.md

 ## Defining the extract method

 Finally, we need to define the `extract` method.
 The extract method must always be a generator that yields dictionaries where the keys are the output names and the values are the corresponding output values.
-In this case, the two things that we are trying to output are two strings: the file name and the file contents.
+In this case, we would like to output two strings: the file name and the file contents.

 We loop over the filenames stored in our private attribute, and simply read the file and return a dictionary containing the file name and file contents.